S1L3NTANG3L/Raspbery-Pico-2W-Influx-BME280/README.md

 # WeatherPico2W – Pico W IoT Weather Station

-_Want to know the temperature in Sasolburg, or just need an excuse to justify your purchase of yet another Raspberry Pi Pico W?
+_Want to know the temperature, or just need an excuse to justify your purchase of yet another Raspberry Pi Pico W?
 Either way, welcome!_

 WeatherPico2W is a minimalist weather station for your Pi Pico W, using a BME280 sensor, a rain sensor, and a highly developed sense of existential dread every time WiFi drops.
 Telemetry is beamed to InfluxDB for slick dashboarding and even slicker graphs.